Someone Saved My Life Tonight

 Saying no to the life that looks good on paper

-Power doesn’t change who you are.
-It removes the place you were hiding.
+Power doesn’t change who you are; it removes the place you were hiding.

 5. The Proper Question the Song Asks Leaders